Uzbek Wikipedia: Wikiconferences

 In 2007, the first Wikiconference (Vikimajlis) of Uzbek Wikipedia editors was held at the Tashkent University of Information Technologies.
 Participants included those who had never edited Wikipedia before.

 WikiSummer

-In 2008, a WikiSummer (VikiYoz; "yoz" means both "summer" and "to write" in Uzbek) contest was organized with the goal of contributing to the expansion and development of the Uzbek Wikipedia.
-However, there was little interest shown and the contest was considered unsuccessful.
-The contest was financially supported by Uzinfocom, an agency of the State Committee of Communication, Informatization, and Telecommunications Technology of Uzbekistan.
+In 2008, a WikiSummer (VikiYoz; 'yoz' means both 'summer' and 'to write' in Uzbek) contest was organised with the goal of contributing to the expansion and development of the Uzbek Wikipedia.
+However, there was little interest shown, and the contest was considered unsuccessful.
+The contest was financially supported by Uzinfocom, an agency of the State Committee of Communication, Informatisation, and Telecommunications Technology of Uzbekistan.